Michael "Bully" Herbig: Career

 In January 2008, Variety reported that Herbig was set to film a live-action adaptation of animated series Vicky the Viking.
 The film, carrying the same name as the animated series, was released in 2009.

-In 2018, the film Balloon was released, in which he acted as a director, screenwriter and producer.
-It is his first directorial work that is not a comedy.
-The movie depicts the balloon escape of the Strelzyk and Wetzel families, from East to West Germany in 1979.
+In 2018, the film Balloon was released, in which he had written, directed, and produced.
+It was his first dramatic directorial work.
+The movie depicted the balloon escape of the Strelzyk and Wetzel families, from East to West Germany in 1979.

-Herbig voiced Sheriff Woody in the German dubs of Toy Story 3 and 4, after his former German dubber Peer Augustinski had a stroke in 2005 and died in 2014.
+Herbig voiced Sheriff Woody in the German dubs of Toy Story 3 and 4, after the character's former German dubber Peer Augustinski had a stroke in 2005 and died in 2014.

-Since April 2021, Herbig has been the Host of Last One Laughing: Germany on Amazon Prime.
+Since April 2021, Herbig has hosted Last One Laughing: Germany on Amazon Prime.